EllieSchnee126/NDLArFieldCageSimulations/README.md

 <br />
 geoBoxSingleVol.py and sifWriterSingleVol.py take the same input parameters as their other respective programs but it will be for a model with a single drift volume.
 There is a section at the top of the geoBox program's code in order to change the other dimensions of the field cage.<br />
 <br />
 The multi-module programs can build multiple field cage structures near each other.
 This geometry also has the light collection panels with it.
-They take an etra parameter after the number of strips which is the number of modules.<br />
+They take an extra parameter after the number of strips which is the number of modules.<br />
 <br />
 The 25p programs make a model which is one half of one drift volume.
 This allows for a finer mesh, but has no ability to look at cathode or TPC crossings.<br />
 <br />